 HuttoDean provides retirement planning, through GWN Securities Inc., to employees at over 100 school districts in the greater Southern California area and offers a wide array of retirement plans.

 A 457 Deferred Comp retirement plan works much like a 403(b) with some exceptions.
 It is available to public school teachers as well as municipal and government employees.
 Recent tax law changes allow certain teachers to contribute to 403(b) and 457 plans simultaneously.
-Click here for more info.
+Contact us for more info.

 The Roth IRA allows the participant to make deposits AFTER TAX (not deductable) in exchange for tax free distributions provided certain conditions are met.
-Again, investment selection remains very wide and in some cases you can convert your existing traditional IRA to a Roth IRA.
-Click here for more info.
+Again, investment selection remains very wide and in some cases you can convert your existing traditional IRA to a Roth IRA (59 1/2 years or older and held account for at least five years).
+Contact us for more info.

 You can move money in one traditional IRA to another traditional IRA without penalty, and without owing income tax on any earnings that may have accumulated.
 What you’re doing is “rolling over” your IRA.